Parcel-NExT/Parcel_NExT/C#/Parcel.NExT/Packages/Parcel.InMemoryDB.Integration/README.md

 # Parcel.InMemoryDB.Integration

 Provides high level integration to Parcel.InMemoryDB, unifying all component libraries.
+The complication mostly comes from the variation of data source/targets including: DataGrid, (In-memory) SQLite, ODBC and MS Analysis Service.

 ## TODO